 Melanie is keen to tailor her teaching to suit the needs of each individual pupil in order to bring out the best in every pupil.
 She takes the well being, learning and safety of all her pupils seriously.
 Melanie is a member of The Musicians Union which provides Melanie with insurance cover as a professional player and teacher.

 Being an educator as well as a performer, I believe in providing equal opportunities for all pupils.
 I also believe that each pupil should be treated as an individual so that a stable teacher/pupil dialogue is present.
 This allows smoother progress and for the pupil to reach a higher level of playing earlier.

 A teacher should be a source of inspiration, therefore I teach in such a way that is structured and demanding but also encouraging and positive.
 I enjoy giving lessons that are balanced in which I aim to further develop the pupil’s technical skills while stimulating their creativity and increasing their understanding of Music as a whole.
-It is also important to allow the student to learn at their own pace, as this enables them to develop their understanding of the musical language and the best of their abilities is brought out.
+It is also important to allow the student to learn at their own pace, as this enables them to develop their understanding of the musical language as a whole.

 After receiving a lot of education in the Alexander Technique while a student, I am keen to ensure each pupil understands and is able to maintain good posture while playing.
 In doing this they understand how to use their body methodically and efficiently to gain greater control of the instrument sooner.
-As a result of the education I received while a student, Solfege (singing/ear training) and Dalcroze Eurhythmics (movement) are included in lessons too.
+As a result of my education in Musicianship while a student, I incorporate Solfege (singing/ear training) and Dalcroze Eurhythmics (movement) into lessons too.
 These methods and approaches all greatly influenced my own playing skills and performance presence, and helped deepen my own understanding of the music I was playing.